Chewing the Fat, an Oral History of Italian Foodways from Fascism to Dolce Vita

 Another chapter in Chewing the Fat talks about pork and the role of pork in Italian cuisine.
 In the past one pig would be enough for an entire family and every little bit of the pig was used.
 Only one in 10 families were lucky enough to have a pig and for those who didn’t have enough to feed the pig they couldn’t have one.
 Pork remains a key element in Italian cuisine and still almost every part of the pig is used.

 Karima dedicated a chapter to the pasta industry and how it began.
 Naples was the hub for pasta production, and still is, especially Gragnano pasta.
 One of my personal favorites that's readily available worldwide, even at Costco in bulk is Garofalo Pasta.

-Karima interviewed 18 elderly Italian women of diverse socio-economic and geographical heritage who were alive during the fascist era about their culinary history and traditions.
+Karima interviewed 18 elderly Italian women of diverse socio-economic and geographical heritage who were alive during the WWII fascist era about their culinary history and food traditions.
 She asked each one to share a recipe or two and these are included in the book.
-This is not a cookbook, but these recipes illustrate foods that were made during the fascist era, or rather foods that were made on special holidays or that these women aspired to make.
+This is not a cookbook, but these recipes illustrate foods that were made during the WWII fascist era, or rather foods that were made on special holidays or that these women aspired to make.